GabrielReynoldsWex/MediatrExercisev2/README.md

 Second attempt at a MediatR package technical exercise.

-Uses both the MediatR and EntityFrameworkCore Packages.
+Requires the following packages:

+1. MediatR
+2. MediatR.Extensions.Microsoft.DependencyInjection
+3. Microsoft.EntityFrameworkCore.SqlServer
+4. Microsoft.EntityFrameworkCore.Tools
+5. Swashbuckle.AspNetCore

 Requires a local installation of SQL to run.
 To initialise the following, run the following commands through the package-manager console: